 Four young girls playing at camping, mid 1960s.
 The wooden fruit boxes have Graymead Farm printed on the side, and Google tells me that this is probably the present-day one in the Villiersdorp area, Western Cape.
 It was probably a fruit farm.
 Love how this shows us a contrasting childhood for girls to the norms

 Sunday lunch was always done right – no matter where you were in the 1960s.
 At least it was in privileged white society in Southern Africa.
 One can feel a little uncomfortable noting this, however the undeniable beauty of the setting offers an alternative, more aesthetic focus for this image!
-The pastel colors of the veld, all yellows, blues, browns and greens, look perfect with the pastel pink crockery.
-I love the rich simplicity of the era and the formal traditions, so stuffy at the time, seem quaintly appealing now.
-No gadgets, branding, or cheap, bright camping paraphernalia – indeed outdoor repasts today have a completely different look and feel.
+The pastel colors of the

+So endearing, this man.
+Despite being all hunky and handsome, I see the boy child within.
+He looks perplexed though, at having caught such a tiny fish.
 And look, the picnic on the bank.
 Those cooler boxes are Colemans, recognisable by the white diamond-shaped logo.
 Thanks to his lady friend (imagined) who recorded this moment

 Taken on a school camping trip in the early 1970’s.
 A cup of coffee – oh so welcome before setting off on the day’s hike.
 Nowadays we’re so used to people photographing their food with their mobile phones that it pays to stop and remember that people didn’t really do this back in the day.